Complex post-traumatic stress disorder, or CPTSD, doesn’t spring up overnight. That means that recovering from complex PTSD requires commitment.

 Seek Therapy to Support Recovering from C-PTSD

-As you can see, these three key stages of healing CPTSD require the assistance of a trained therapist who understands trauma and its after-effects.
+As you can see, these three key stages of healing CPTSD require the assistance of a trained complex ptsd therapist who understands trauma and its after-effects.
 Your therapist does more than just analyze what happened to you.
 They also walk with you through the recovery journey, allowing you the space to become safe and whole once again.
 A therapist empowers you to look back on those terrible moments, with less fear and shame and a greater sense of purpose and forward movement.

-Perhaps you endured complex PTSD for years.
-Recovering from Complex PTSD also takes time but you needn’t suffer aimlessly or alone.
+Perhaps you endured complex PTSD symptoms for years.
+Recovering from Complex PTSD takes time but you needn’t suffer aimlessly or alone.
 The intention of C-PTSD recovery is not to draw out the process.
 Rather, it is to intentionally engage in the stages of healing so that you can take back your life.
 Please read more about trauma therapy and contact me today to discuss how I can help.